Ten Prepping Habits You Should Be Working On

 Ten Prepping Habits You Should Be Working On!

 2. Being Proactive.
 You want to be a proactive prepper.
 You want to see problems before they occur.
 You want to take care of problems before they happen.
 Need more water in your storage?
-Buy it now instead of waiting until a crisis is looming.
+Buy it now rather than waiting until a crisis looms.
 A window needs to be fixed?
 Take care of it now before a storm blows it out or a thief finds a way in.
 You can scale this down to simple everyday things.
 Dishes need to be done?
 Do them now before the power may go out or the well pump quits.
 Laundry piling up?
 Put a load in the washer every day so you don’t have to worry about it later.
 Taking care of things now will save you a major headache later.

 5. Good Communication.
 Being able to effectively communicate is key.
 You don’t want to have misunderstandings in times of crisis.
 You need to be able to listen well and talk clearly.